cmogush/encryption_vigenere_cipher/README.md

 # encryption_vigenere_cipher
-Program to encrypt and break Vigenère ciphers
+Program to encrypt and break Vigenère ciphers of any language or key length, both known or unknown

-Can break Vigenère ciphers of any language or key length, both known or unknown.
+<b>VigenereBreaker</b> - Class that breaks the Vigenere cipher of any key length or language, both known or unknown.
+Contains the following methods:

 <b>CaesarCipher</b> - Class provides an implementation of the Caesar cipher algorithm with public encrypt and decrypt methods.
 * uses object-oriented design, in which the constructor takes the key.